 The Four Trauma Responses

-Fight: The pupil may display anger, defiance, or aggression.
+Fight: The learner may display anger, defiance, or aggression.
 They may argue with adults, refuse instructions, or lash out physically.
 This is not a deliberate choice to misbehave but an automatic protective response.

-Flight: The pupil may attempt to leave the classroom, hide under furniture, or mentally withdraw by daydreaming or disengaging.
+Flight: The learner may attempt to leave the classroom, hide under furniture, or mentally withdraw by daydreaming or disengaging.
 Running away from school or avoiding particular lessons may also indicate a flight response.

-Freeze: The pupil may appear to shut down completely.
+Freeze: The learner may appear to shut down completely.
 They may stare blankly, be unable to answer questions they normally could, or seem physically rigid.
 This is often misinterpreted as inattention or stubbornness.

 Teachers should be aware that the same child may display different responses in different situations, and that these responses can change over time.
 A child who was previously in freeze mode may begin to show fight responses as they start to feel safer, which can be confusing for staff who interpret this as deterioration.